-A world-renowned Mohs surgeon for over two decades, Leonard H. Goldberg, M.D., DermSurgery’s Medical Director, specializes in this procedure.
-In addition, he serves as the Program Director for the ACGME accredidted Procedural Dermatology Fellowship – training upcoming Mohs surgeons.
+A world-renowned Mohs skin cancer surgeon for over two decades, Leonard H. Goldberg, M.D., DermSurgery’s Medical Director, specializes in this procedure.
+In addition, he serves as the Program Director for the ACGME accredited Procedural Dermatology Fellowship – training upcoming Mohs surgeons.
 As Mohs surgeons, our physicians have extensive training in three specific areas: dermatologic surgery, pathology (interpreting microscopic slides) and reconstructive surgery.

-This highly innovative and successful procedure involves removing the tumor, along with a very thin layer of skin tissue, which is immediately frozen and microscopically examined for cancer cells.
-If cancer cells are found, an additional thin layer of tissue from that very specific area of concern is removed and microscopically examined for cancer cells.
-If evidence of disease exists, the process continues, as layer by layer the cancer is traced out until it is completely gone.
+This highly innovative and successful procedure involves removing the tumor along with a very thin layer of skin tissue.
+The tissue is immediately frozen and microscopically examined for cancer cells.
+If cancer cells are found, an additional thin layer of tissue is removed and examined.
+The process continues layer by layer until the cancer is completely gone.
 With Mohs surgery, only affected skin is removed, preserving as much of the surrounding healthy tissue as possible, thus minimizing the cosmetic impact.
 Mohs surgery is performed under local anesthetic as an outpatient procedure.

 Mohs surgery is very effective for skin cancers that:

 - are located in cosmetically sensitive areas, or areas that are essential to functioning – such as skin around the ears, nose, lips, and the scalp;

 Our goal at DermSurgery is to ensure your total comfort and understanding of any surgery, so following is a detailed outline of this procedure: